PJ Champagne Bar set to open downtown

-Sharon Scott has been a business owner multiple times at 212 W. Randolph.
-She co-owned Pearl Junkie, then remodeled the building for Pearl Junkie Treasures on her own and has remodeled the building again to open PJ Champagne Bar, which she said jokingly said will be her final remodel of the building.
+ENID, Okla. — Sharon Scott has been a business owner multiple times at 212 W. Randolph.
+She co-owned Pearl Junkie, then remodeled the building for Pearl Junkie Treasures on her own and has remodeled the building again to open PJ Champagne Bar, which she jokingly said will be her final remodel of the building.

-She said she wasn't ready to give up the downtown location, and said somebody suggested she open a champagne bar, and has spent about a year and a half getting PJ Champagne Bar ready for its soft opening, which will take place on Thursday.
+She said she wasn’t ready to give up the downtown location, and said somebody suggested she open a champagne bar.
+She has spent about a year and a half getting PJ Champagne Bar ready for its soft opening, which will take place on Thursday.
 It will feature a full kitchen with Curtis Bramlett as the chef.

 “I’m very excited,” Scott said.
 “It’s been a big relief to get everything finished and ready to open up.
 So we’re excited about it.”